 One major benefit of prepping your meals in advance is that you get to reduce waste.

-- You can also save your scraps (like stalks and ends) for soup stock -- just wash them and pop them in the freezer until you're ready to get out the stock pot.
+- Save your scraps (like stalks and ends) for soup stock - just wash them and pop them in the freezer until you're ready to get out the stock pot.

 5. Relax and Reap The Benefits